Congressional Medal of Honor Society

 Recognizes Americans who accomplish extraordinary feats of heroism by risking their lives for the benefit of others in a dire situation.

-Recognizes young Americans age 8-17 for their courage in a dire situation.
+Recognizes young Americans aged 17 or younger for their courage in a dire situation.

-Recognizes Americans who consistently place others before themselves through volunteer service.
+Recognizes Americans who consistently place others before themselves through a focused initiative of volunteer service.

 Recognizes young Americans age 8-17 for placing others before themselves through volunteer service.

-Every year, a nationwide search is conducted to select five United States citizens and one organization to receive the Citizen Honors Awards.
+Every year since 2007, a nationwide search is conducted to select five United States citizens and one organization to receive the Citizen Honors Awards.
+The Awards are one of the numerous ways the Congressional Medal of Honor Society fulfills its mission to promote the values embodied by the Medal: courage, sacrifice, integrity, commitment, patriotism, and citizenship.

 A panel assembled by the Congressional Medal of Honor Society considers all nominations and selects national finalists.
 Then, a second panel made up exclusively of Medal of Honor Recipients—Americans whose actions have truly defined the words “courage” and “selfless service”—selects individuals and organizations from those finalists to receive the Citizen Honors Awards.

 Please note: Individual nominees who are deceased are eligible.
-Nominees must be a U.S citizen.
-A singular act of heroism must have occurred within the last three years.
-A series of acts of long-term selfless service must have been performed within the last three years.
+Nominees must be a U.S. citizen.
+All acts must have occurred within the 12 months prior to nomination.
+Acts of valor or service cannot have been performed towards one’s own family members.
 Community organizations must be certified non-profits and must currently be in operation.
 Government and government-affiliated organizations are not eligible.
 Self-nominations for individual awards will not be accepted.
+The Congressional Medal of Honor Society reserves the right to not present an award in a particular category in any year.

 If you are aware of a fellow citizen, neighbor, co-worker or family member who deserves recognition for extraordinary acts of courage or service, nominate him or her today for the Citizen Honors Awards.